Netflix new series – Vikings Valhalla

 Vikings season 5 and 6 introduced other new filming locations in Iceland and Morocco.
 Floki’s (Gustaf Skarsgard) journey to Iceland with its black sand beaches and relentless mountain scenery.
 Bjorn visited Morrocco and Sicily on his trip around the Mediterranean.

-Blessington Lakes – Wicklow – Longships
+Blessington Lakes – Wicklow County – Longships

 Apart from the Wicklow Mountains, some scenes were also shot at the Ashford Studios in County Wicklow.
 A few scenes were filmed in Dublin.
 Some more filming locations of the show included the Poulaphouca Reservoir, a reservoir and wild bird conservation area in County Wicklow.

-Lough Tay – Wicklow – Kattegat
+Lough Tay – Wicklow – the Viking settlement of Kattegat

 Where is Kattegat?

+Kattegat location the location for Kattegat was set on Lough Tay which belongs to the rugged landscape that was owned by the Guinness family.
 Lough Tay (pronounced here as lock) is known to locals as the Guinness Lake because of course it is owned by the Guinness Family and is situated on the Guinness Estate at Luggala.
 You may recognize it as the home of Kattegat which is Ragnar and his family’s home base.

-Powerscourt Waterfall – Wicklow – Aslaug
+Powerscourt Waterfall – County Wicklow – Aslaug

 Powerscourt is an absolutely glorious estate with gardens covering over 47 acres in total.
 Waterfalls, Japanese Gardens, statuary, formal gardens and so much more can be seen at Powerscourt House.
+The Powerscourt waterfall is in the scene where Ragnar Lothbrok was first introduced to Aslaug.

 This is the estate that belongs to the Guinness Family and one of its outstanding features is, of course, Loch Tay.
 The grand estate is comprised of over 25 km2 (9.7 sq mi) and was up for sale for €28 million Euros.

 Luggala has reportedly been sold for about $22 million.
-The Irish Times reports that the estate was sold earlier this year to an overseas buyer for what is believed to be significantly less than its €28 million ($30 million) price tag
+The Irish Times reports that the estate was sold earlier this year to an overseas buyer for what is believed to be significantly less than its €28 million ($30 million) price tag.

 The Luggala Mountain itself is called Fancy Mountain which comes from the Irish Gaelic Fuinnse which means ash tree.
 The Estate and the mountain have been home to Ragnar and the crew filming many outdoor scenes from the TV show.
 However, it has also hosted films like Braveheart and Excalibur.

-Most of the filming of Vikings takes place in Ireland’s Ancient East but for the Northumbrian scenes, the crew moved to the Ring of Kerry where they filmed in Ballybunion.
-Nuns Beach is probably one of the most spectacular beaches on the Wild Atlantic Way.
 The beach itself is a horse-shoe-shaped cover and it lies just beneath an old convent obviously, this is how it got its name as the nuns used to bathe here.
 The beach itself is only accessible by boat or if you have the stomach for it you can go down the side of the cliff-hanging onto the fixed rope handrail.
+Nuns Beach in County Kerry was used to film scenes set in medieval Northumbria.

 There is an old legend attached to an area just around the corner from Nuns Beach called the Nine Daughters.
 The legend states that the 9 daughters of the Village Chief fell in love with Viking invaders.
 They had planned to run away with the Vikings but their father caught them and threw them and the Vikings into the blowhole where they drowned.